Skip to main content

 • You want a direct sitter relationship without platform mediation

-• You’re already paying Care.com for childcare or housekeeping — bundle pet care for incremental cost
+• You're already paying Care.com for childcare or housekeeping, so bundling pet care is incremental cost

 • You want maximum sitter choice and pricing flexibility